nonst0penergy/elksource/ELK/README.md

 Puppet tests

+1. You need to have ruby installed on your system.
+If not you can download it here http://rubyinstaller.org/downloads/
-1. To check out manifest result, run following command:
+2. To check out manifest result, run following command:

-C:\elksource\rake spec
+C:\elksource> rake spec